MuhammedM294/AerialSeg/README.md

 # AerialSeg
-Road and Building Detection from Aerial Images using PyTorch and  Massachusetts Datasets
+Road and Building Detection from Aerial Images using PyTorch with the  Massachusetts Datasets